Travis Kelce Player Prop Bets for NFL Week 6 | Kansas City vs. Washington 10/17/2021

 - With four targets in the red zone this season, Kelce has been on the receiving end of 14.3% of his team's 28 red zone pass attempts.

-- The Chiefs have run 60.7% passing plays and 39.3% rushing plays this season.
-They rank fifth in the NFL in scoring.
+- The Chiefs have called a pass in 60.7% of their plays from scrimmage this year while staying on the ground 39.3% of the time.
+This offensive attack ranks fifth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Kelce's matchup with Washington.